Most leads never become customers because purchase decisions are complex, not linear.

 Why this email works:

-• The simple email gets straight to the point with “Cheers to the weekend” and “take 15% off.”
+- The simple email gets straight to the point with “Cheers to the weekend” and “take 15% off”

-• The terms and conditions of the offer are clearly defined.
+- The terms and conditions of the offer are clearly defined

-• The call to action is clear and direct.
+- The call to action is clear and direct

-• The visuals show off the product and give buyers an idea of how the extensions could look on them.
+- The visuals show off the product and give buyers an idea of how the extensions could look on them

 4. The “why I do this” email

 Joelle Elizabeth, the founder of Jo & Co, offers branding photography and coaching services for women.
 In her email to potential clients, she explains why she does boudoir photography.
-This engaging story helps her build a real connection with the audience.
+This engaging story helps her build a real connection with her audience.

 Why this email works:

-• The email isn’t salesy, even though the story is designed to be a subtle sell for her services.
+- The email isn’t salesy, even though the story is designed to be a subtle sell for her services

-• The benefit of boudoir shoots is clearly mentioned.
+- The benefit of boudoir shoots is clearly mentioned

-• There’s a link to Jo & Co’s Instagram so users can see real examples of her work.
+- There’s a link to Jo & Co’s Instagram so users can see real examples of her work

 5. The “behind the scenes” email